cfoulc/cf/README.md

 **EACH : clock divider**

-  left circuit will receive and duplicate
+  left circuit 'start' will receive and duplicate

                start/reset trigs to its ouputs

-  right circuit will receive and duplicate
+  right circuit 'x 12' will receive and duplicate

                trigs stream ('x 12' from METRO) to its output